Singapore Police Force: Dealing with offences committed by officers

 Police officers are governed by the Police Force Act (Chapter 235) and its Police Regulations (Chapter 235, Section 28 and 117) of the Singapore Statutes.
 The disciplinary offences can be found in its schedule.
 Misfeasance and malfeasance such as blue wall of silence, conduct prejudicial to good order and discipline, corruption, misconduct and malicious prosecution are referred to the Internal Affairs Office (IAO).
 The Attorney-General's Chambers (AGC) can be consulted to advise the police on its disciplinary proceedings.
-Police officers can whistleblow their colleagues' official misconducts and wrongdoings by filing official police reports themselves to officially open investigation papers against lawless officers of the law.
+Police officers can whistleblow their colleagues' official misconducts and wrongdoings by filing official police reports themselves to officially open investigation papers against other officers.
 Full-time police national servicemen are also subjected to the Police (Special Constabulary) Regulations (Chapter 235, Section 85).

 SPF HQ spokesperson routinely issues official statements stating that its officers are not only expected to uphold the law, but also to maintain the highest standards of conduct and integrity.
 The spokesperson added that SPF deals severely with officers who break the law, including charging them in court.
 Also, SPF usually commence disciplinary proceedings against the officers involved, and as well as suspend them pending internal investigations.

 Notable cases

 In March 1976, one of Singapore's top prominent senior lawyers, the late Subhas Anandan, was arrested by a corrupt policeman for suspected involvement in a secret society under the Criminal Law (Temporary Provisions) Act.
 He was remanded without trial in a prison for a few months.
 Subhas was exonerated and acquitted in November of the same year, following an investigation probe by the Corrupt Practices Investigation Bureau.

 On 10 July 2013, ex-policeman Senior Staff Sergeant Iskandar Rahmat — a 14-year veteran award-winning investigation officer — killed a car workshop owner and the man's son, and has since been on the death row from 2017 onward, after failing in his appeal and president clemency against the death sentence.
 The case was known as the Kovan double murders in Singapore media.
+On 5 February 2025, Iskandar was executed after his appeals to court & clemency to the president unsuccessful.

+On 21 July 2023, police sergeant Uvaraja Gopal committed suicide following workplace harassment and racial discrimination.
+He had a history of mentally unstable behaviour, leading to him being relieved of carrying firearms in February 2023.
+He was being investigated after allegedly assaulting his brother a few days prior, and a report was filed by his mother saying she feared for her safety.
+The case garnered national attention and outrage, with calls for an independent inquiry due to beliefs of a coverup.